Latin through Stories

 Renaissance Humanist Erasmus is equally opposed to grammar rules and drilling in early childhood education.
 To him, “the right method of acquiring grammar rests upon reading and not upon definitions and rules.”
 (De Ratione Studii 521C-522A).
 Quite bluntly, he has “no patience with the stupidity of the average teacher of grammar who wastes precious years in hammering rules into children’s heads.
 For it is not by learning rules that we acquire the power of speaking a language but by daily intercourse with those accustomed to express themselves with exactness and refinement, and by the copious reading of the best authors.”
 Meaningful interaction as well as copious reading “for vocabulary and style”, not for grammatical analysis, are the mainstays of his early linguistic education program.

-The ultimate goal of a Latin curriculum is, of course, not to hold a conversation in Latin.
-As Justin Bailey put it, in Teaching Latin to Humans: “This is not about ‘conversational Latin,’ ‘modern Latin,’ or immersion.
-It’s about the simple fact that humans need vast amounts of suitable input […].”
-This is what we are hoping to provide with UD’s Living Latin curriculum.
-Our end goal is for students to read and enjoy the great authors who have written in Latin in order to gain unmediated, direct access to their thoughts and ideas, to participate in the ongoing Great Conversation that has taken place in Latin.
-A student who is trained in a method that emphasizes meaningful and contextualized language use is better equipped to deal with new texts than one who only studies isolated words and grammar rules.
+Our ultimate goal is for students to read and enjoy the great authors who have written in Latin in order to gain unmediated, direct access to their thoughts and ideas, and we believe that a student who is trained in a method that emphasizes meaningful and contextualized language use is better equipped to deal with new texts than one who only studies isolated words and grammar rules.
+In As Dr. Charles G. Kim, Jr., emphasizes, “the only way to be able to enjoy [Latin] as it was meant to be used is by speaking, writing, reading, and communicating in it.
+Who teaches a child how to swim on land but never jumps into the ocean?
+Who would ever think we could substitute describing the chemical composition of snow and think that it would suffice for the joy of building a snowman or careening down a snow-covered hill on a toboggan?”
 Latin is not merely “a set of puzzles to be struggled through, bit by bit,” or a kind of “grammatical algebra” (Pavur, p.
 3).
 Language is a whole that is not equivalent to the sum of its parts.